wordnik/nyt-first-said/README.md

 - Install Python packages with `pip install -r requirements.txt`.
 - Download data needed by `textblob` with `make install-textblob`.
 - Run `docker compose up` to get a Redis service running on port 6379.
+    - If you want to inspect the persistent storage, it's on the host machine at `/var/lib/docker/volumes/nyt-first-said_redis_data/`.
 - Run the main program with `python parsers/simple_scrape.py"